wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/7-exercise-update-configuration-settings.md

 ![Screenshot of the SPFx solution in Microsoft Teams](../media/07-update-settings-step-04.png)

-Select the new Microsoft Teams app manifest.
+Select the new Microsoft Teams app manifest you created a moment ago.

 ## Test the new Microsoft Teams app